AlexiaChen/awesome-stars/README.md

 - [python-restx/flask-restx](https://github.com/python-restx/flask-restx) – Fork of Flask-RESTPlus: Fully featured framework for fast, easy and documented API development with Flask
 - [replicate/cog](https://github.com/replicate/cog) – Containers for machine learning
 - [reorx/awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) – Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
-- [run-llama/llama_index](https://github.com/run-llama/llama_index) – LlamaIndex (GPT Index) is a data framework for your LLM applications
+- [run-llama/llama_index](https://github.com/run-llama/llama_index) – LlamaIndex (formerly GPT Index) is a data framework for your LLM applications
 - [karfly/chatgpt_telegram_bot](https://github.com/karfly/chatgpt_telegram_bot)
 - [chubin/wttr.in](https://github.com/chubin/wttr.in) – :partly_sunny: The right way to check the weather
 - [yihong0618/bilingual_book_maker](https://github.com/yihong0618/bilingual_book_maker) – Make bilingual epub books Using AI translate